bushy555/Laser500-1-bit-music/README.md

 The Laser 500 has its speaker sitting on bit 1 of memory latch $6800, and requires an initial write to port $41 for bank activation.

 	di
 	ld      a,2
 	out     ($41),a

-Then oscillate bit 1 in register A of the latch to output on/off timed signal to the speaker
+Then oscillate bit 1 in register A of the latch to output on/off timed signal to the speaker as a repalcement to the standard ZX code:  'OUT ($FE), A'

 	XOR   	1
  	ld	($6800),a

 -----------------------------------------------------